arunkumar7904-cloud/sql-indian-sales-project/README.md

-# sql-indian-sales-project
-SQL Data Analysis Project on Indian Sales Data using MySQL

-# Indian Sales Data - SQL Portfolio Project
+# Indian Sales Data Analysis Using MySQL

 ## About This Project
 I built this project to practice and showcase my SQL skills.